uservoice/uservoice-ruby/README.md

 This gem allows you to easily:
 * Generate SSO token for creating SSO users / logging them into UserVoice (http://uservoice.com).
-* Do 3-legged and 2-legged UserVoice API calls safely without having to worry about the cryptographic details (unless you want).
+* Do 3-legged and 2-legged UserVoice API calls safely without having to worry about the cryptographic details.

 Examples
 ========